Please note that this article contains affiliate links, read disclosures here.

 Living arrangements can be expensive.
 Understandably, depending on where you live, the cost of living is going to vary considerably.

 There are ways to minimize these costs.
-Some examples include opting to live in the suburbs, an apartment complex with fewer amenities, and a home with a smaller footprint.
+Some examples include opting to live in the suburbs, an older apartment complex with fewer amenities, and a home with a smaller footprint (1,300 vs. 2,300 sq. ft.).

-If your preference is to live in a larger city, consider options to have a roomie pay some of the costs.
+If your preference is to live in a larger city, consider options to have a roommate pay a portion of the costs.
+If that situation is too permanent for you, consider AirBNB or Homeaway renting options.

 Living situations can vary significantly for each person.
 The reality is, keeping the costs down in this area will largely affect long-term savings.